 Pros and cons of hybrids versus EVs versus gas-powered cars

-Andre Disselkamp, the co-founder of Finsurancy, an insurance broker, says hybrids, EVs and gasoline-powered cars each have advantages and disadvantages.
+Andre Disselkamp, the co-founder of Finsurancy, an insurance broker, says hybrids, EVs and gasoline-powered cars have advantages and disadvantages.
 Gas-fueled vehicles are usually more powerful and faster than hybrids or EVs, making them better for drivers requiring those capabilities.

 “Hybrid vehicles are often seen as the best option for those looking to reduce their carbon footprint.
 They are powered by gasoline and electricity, meaning they produce minimal emissions.
 When stored electrical power in the batteries runs out, the gasoline engine kicks in.
 Every time you brake, you begin to recharge the battery,” Disselkamp says.